fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 To create a new PR, go to the `Pull requests` tab on GitHub and click `New pull request` (or click [here](https://github.com/fss-fmi/sugaming/compare)).
 Then select the branch you want to merge and click `Create pull request`.

 You will be presented with a PR template - make sure to stick to it and give as much information about your changes as you can.
-Also, ensure that you have assigned the appropriate labels, project, milestone and reviewers in the right-side panel.
+Also, ensure that you have assigned the appropriate project, milestone, labels, and reviewers in the right-side panel.

 The PR title must be in the following format: